coderamen666/srd-v3.5-md/monsters/monsters-k-l.md

 the form of a tiger.

-**Curse of Lycanthropy (Su):** Any humanoid or giant hit by a weretiger's bite attack in animal or hybrid form must succeed on a DC 15 Fortitude save or contract lycanthropy.
+**Curse of Lycanthropy (Su):** Any humanoid or giant hit by a weretiger’s bite attack in animal or hybrid form must succeed on a DC 15 Fortitude save or contract lycanthropy.

 **Improved Grab (Ex):** To use this ability, a weretiger in tiger form